Guide to Financial Aid Scholarships for Nurses

-The U.S. Bureau of Labor Statistics (BLS) projects a 12% growth in nursing from 2018-28, thanks in part to an aging baby boomer population and a growing emphasis on preventive medicine and chronic illness management.
-Many nursing employers seek candidates with a bachelor of science in nursing (BSN), which allows nurses to access higher-paying positions and more diverse job opportunities.
+The demand for nursing jobs continues to grow, thanks in part to the aging baby boomer generation and a growing focus on preventive medicine and chronic illness management.
+Many employers are looking for nurses with a bachelor of science in nursing (BSN).
+A BSN allows nurses to access higher-paying positions and more diverse job opportunities.

-However, nursing school tuition is on the rise, presenting a hurdle for prospective students.
-Learners may find financial assistance through scholarships, grants, or loans.
-Nurses who already hold an associate degree may benefit from RN-to-BSN scholarships and the flexibility afforded by online programs.
+However, nursing school tuition is on the rise, presenting hurdles for prospective students.
+Learners may find financial aid through scholarships, grants, or loans.
+Nurses who already have an associate degree can benefit from RN-to-BSN scholarships, along with the flexibility of online programs.

 Additionally, the Robert Wood Johnson Foundation and the Institute of Medicine recently launched an education initiative for professional nurses.
 One goal of this initiative is to ensure that 80% of RNs have earned a bachelor of science in nursing (BSN) by 2020.
-As a result, more tuition funding has been made available to RNs seeking a BSN.
+As a result, more tuition funding is now available to RNs seeking a BSN.

 Featured Online Programs

-In this section, we offer detailed information on a variety of grant and scholarship opportunities for nursing majors at all levels.
-Additionally, we point to appropriate funding opportunities for nursing students with diverse backgrounds and experiences, including master’s degree-seekers, minority students, and military members and veterans.
+In this section, we offer information on a variety of grant and scholarship opportunities for nursing students at all levels.
+We also highlight specific financial aid opportunities for minority students, military members and veterans, and master's degree-seekers.

-Who Can Apply: Undergraduate learners in their third or fourth year of BSN or ADN programs in Illinois may apply.
-Applicants should possess documented evidence of at least 20 hours of community service and a 3.0 or higher GPA.
+Who Can Apply: Undergraduates in their third or fourth year of BSN or ADN programs in Illinois may apply.
+Applicants should have documented evidence of at least 20 hours of community service and a 3.0 or higher GPA.

-Who Can Apply: High school students, and college students who previously received scholarship money through Kaiser, may apply.
+Who Can Apply: High school and college students who previously received scholarship money through Kaiser may apply.
 Applicants must live in Oregon or southwest Washington, known as the Kaiser Permanente Northwest service area, for consideration.

 Who Can Apply: Undergraduate or graduate students with at least one year's worth of college credits and current enrollment in a U.S. nursing program may apply.
 Applicants should have documented volunteer experience with the Red Cross.

-Who Can Apply: Current or prospective students planning to pursue a degree in nursing or a closely related field may apply, except those in a pre-med program, physician assistant school, or veterinary school.
-Applicants should possess a 3.25 or higher GPA.
+Who Can Apply: Current or prospective students planning to pursue a degree in nursing or a related field may apply, except those in a pre-med program, physician assistant school, or veterinary school.
+Applicants should have a 3.25 or higher GPA.

 Who Can Apply: First-year students in an RN or LPN program may apply.
-Applicants must be a U.S. citizen and submit an application containing a 200-word essay, photograph, and required contact information.
+Applicants must be a U.S. citizen and must include a 200-word essay, photograph, and required contact information when applying.